 Having a studio recital is a lot of work.
 And, it’s completely worth it.
 But, you may be thinking, “The recital is over … now what?”
 Maybe you are feeling burnt out or “burnt out adjacent” (the feeling of don’t-add-anything-more-because-I-am-JUST-barely-able-to-get-everything-done).
+Having some post-recital ideas to keep lessons engaging is a must.

-I was definitely feeling burnt out adjacent in the last few months.
-And, our studio recital was my last big project of the school year.
-On the way home from the recital I was proud of my students, happy, tired, … & strangely philosophical as I talked to my husband about the studio culture that I’ve worked at developing for years.
-A culture that was so evident at the recital.
+In the past, I definitely have found myself burnt out adjacent after the Spring recital.
+It’s one of our studio’s last big projects of the school year.
+And, I’m proud of my students, happy, tired, … & strangely philosophical as I talk to my husband about the studio culture that I’ve worked at developing for years.
+A culture that is always so evident at the recital.

-When I asked my students at lesson this week how their practice went, almost every student looked a little sheepish & said they hadn’t practiced.
-Turns out they practiced a lot before the recital & then after the recital, “well it was Mother’s Day & forgot to get back into the other songs on Monday & …”
+Before I start implementing post-recital ideas, I ask my students at their lesson how their week went.
+Without fail, the first lesson after a recital almost every student looks a little sheepish & says, “I didn’t really practice”.
+Sound familiar?
+Turns out students practice a lot before the recital & then after the recital, “well it was Mother’s Day [insert any reason] & forgot to get back into the other songs on Monday & …”

 This is a time of year when students & teacher alike start feeling the pull of vacation.

 This is a time for a change of pace, a change of focus, & activities that draw together everything students have learnt over the course of the year.

 Rather than fight the lure of vacation, a little freedom from the regular schedule, or insert the distraction of your choice … change it up.
 Not only is it much easier than fighting that uphill battle, but it’s a lot more fun as well!